apexu06/english-portfolio/src/markdown/final_act_log.md

 ### 29.03.2024
 Today I finished a big portion of the warrior path.
 I finished the whole druid story, including all decisions and outcomes.
 There is also an AI generated image for every ending now, which adds a nice flair I think.
-I'm currently sitting at about ~2800 words, which is a lot more than I imagined, but I'm not complaining.
+I'm currently sitting at about ~3800 words, which is a lot more than I imagined, but I'm not complaining.
 Some real progress was made today, I'm happy with it, even though it took me like 5 hours to write all of it.

+### 29.03.2024
+Finished up the drunk warrior branch today, the part where you stay in the tavern was the last piece missing.
+It was a lot of fun to write, but it wasn't too much work.
+I wrote for about 40 minutes today, but its still good progress.